zcakg86/housing-map-app/README.md

 # Housing Map App
-This personal project is a work in progress and an implementation of an interactive web map, utilising spatial data and AI to assist in housing search and housing market knowledge with regard to location.
+This personal project is a work in progress.
+It implements an interactive web map, utilizing spatial data and AI to assist in housing search and housing market knowledge regarding location.
-Listings data is combined with historic sales data (for trends), and points of interest (in this example daycares: targeting those interested in accessiblity to childcare).
+Listings data is combined with historic sales data (for trends), and points of interest (in this example daycares: targeting those interested in accessibility to childcare).

 URL when running: https://turbo-cod-r4w75j5jjrqhx64p-8501.app.github.dev/